Hello everyone! 🙂

 ‘The Fifth Element’ is a science-fiction film that I’ve enjoyed watching and found very interesting.
 It stars Bruce Willis as the main action hero Korben Dallas and is directed by Lue Beeson.
 There are plenty of interesting elements regarding the plot and some moments of comedy that I found pretty bizarre.

 The story is set in the 23rd Century.
-Not exactly the ‘Star Trek’-styled future I’ve seen in ‘The Original Series’ with Captain Kirk and Mr Spock.
-It’s more like the ‘Back to the Future’ style of future, as there are lots of flying cars including police cars and taxis.
+Not exactly the ‘Star Trek’-styled future like I’ve seen in ‘The Original Series’ with Captain Kirk and Mr Spock.
+It’s more like the ‘Back to the Future’ style of future, as there are lots of flying cars, including police cars and taxis.
 But it’s an interesting version of the 23rd Century.

 ‘The Fifth Element’ has Bruce Willis star as a retired army officer turned into a taxi cab driver.
 He gets the shock of his life when a red haired girl drops into his cab.
 The girl is Milla Jovovich as Leeloo.
-She’s the Fifth Element who is meant to save the world with four stones against a very terrifying evil force.
+She’s the Fifth Element, who is meant to save the world with four stones against a very terrifying evil force.

 Thanks for reading.